sureshgururajan/aws-console-private-access-setup/powers/aws-console-private-access/POWER.md

 The console access works because:
 - The instance resolves `console.aws.amazon.com` to the VPC endpoint via Route53 private hosted zone
 - The VPC endpoint routes the request to the AWS Console service
-- All traffic stays within your AWS network
+- Console and Signin traffic stays within your AWS network
+- Service-specific traffic (e.g., S3 operations through the console) may be proxied through the Console web server

 ## Architecture Details